-It is summer vacation season, when people pack up their tablets and smartphones, sunscreen and tank tops and setup to change pace for the more relaxed kind.
+It is summer vacation season when people pack up their tablets and smartphones, sunscreen and tank tops and setup to change pace for the more relaxed kind.
 With technology it has never been easier to find the way around, capture memories, remain in touch with friends back home or even undergo network performance monitoring for your business if need be.

-When traveling it is convenient to utilize public WiFi hotspots in places such as restaurants and airports, Safety Advisor Sean Sullivan claims that public WiFi networks need to be considered as just that: public.
+When travelling it is convenient to utilize public WiFi hotspots in places such as restaurants and airports, Safety Advisor Sean Sullivan claims that public WiFi networks need to be considered as just that: public.
 As you are sharing the system with strangers, there is the danger that somebody is using easily available software which snoops on which you are doing, gathering your data for their own personal use.
 It might feel private since you are using your private device, but that is not the case.

 Sean advises against doing anything through public WiFi which you wouldn’t want an eavesdropper to learn, such as logging into accounts with passwords.
-Utilize public WiFi for a subjects that you would be happy to discuss with a friend on the subway.
+Utilize public WiFi for a subject that you would be happy to discuss with a friend on the subway.
 Things such as banking you should really stick to doing at home.